thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 We can try to replace some of their .exe

+:white_check_mark: How to protect against or detect that technique:

+- *Active Defense*: Monitor Registry for changes to run keys that do not correlate with known software, patch cycles, etc.

 For more information about that technique refer to [T1547.001 - Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder](https://attack.mitre.org/techniques/T1547/001/)

 ##### Windows StartUp folder